bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-with-git.rst

 ========================

 In the commands below, ``$BUGZILLA_HOME`` represents the directory in which Bugzilla is installed.
+Assuming you followed the installation instructions and your Bugzilla is a checkout of a stable branch, you can get the latest point release of your current version by simply doing:

 :command:`cd $BUGZILLA_HOME`

-:command:`git checkout`

 :command:`git pull`

-.. todo:: What is the best way to pull latest stable?
+If you want to upgrade to a newer release of Bugzilla, then you will additionally need to do:

+:command:`git checkout bugzilla-X.X-stable`

+where "X.X" is the 2-digit version number of the stable version you want to upgrade to (e.g. "4.4").

+.. note:: Do not attempt to downgrade Bugzilla this way - it won't work.

 If you have local code customizations, git will attempt to merge them.
 If it fails, then you should implement the plan you came up with when you